mariusz-tarnopolski/Hurst-exponent-and-A-T-plane/README.md

 These codes were written in Mathematica v10.4.

-If you use this implementations, please cite the corresponding paper:
+If you use these implementations, please cite the corresponding paper:

 M. Tarnopolski, N. Żywucka, V. Marchenko & J. Pascual-Granado, A comprehensive power spectral density analysis of astronomical time series I: the Fermi-LAT gamma-ray light curves of selected blazars, Astrophysical Journal Supplement Series, accepted, 2020, https://arxiv.org/abs/2006.03991